 Not every year delivers a film that compels audiences to spring out of their seats and applaud.
 What made it work seamlessly? – Mohanlal’s unwavering acting prowess.

 Mohanlal excels in underplaying significant moments, carrying his character’s secrets as if his life depends on it.
 His ability to make audiences feel the emotions without resorting to overacting is a rare talent.

 For the fans he twisted his moustache again.
 But the fans were not limited to a particular class.
 Families rushed in.
 The film became the first 100 crore grosser ever in Malayalam film history.

-After the stupendous success of Janatha Garage in Telugu, and Oppam in Malayalam, this superstar actor had reached new heights of success with Pulimurugan.
+After the success of Janatha Garage in Telugu, and Oppam in Malayalam, this superstar had reached new heights of success with Pulimurugan.
 Are there any other films you think would make into the list?
 With this actor, it’s too hard to compile a small list.
 For he delivers tirelessly, from time to time.